 A taxon, sometimes called operational taxonomic unit or OTU, is an entity (such as species, amino acid sequence, nucleotide sequence, language, etc.) whose distance or similarity from other entities can be measured.
 In computational biology, we are mostly concerned with taxa of nucleotide and amino acid sequences, but one could attempt to construct a phylogenetic tree for North American Indian languages, for instance.
 When constructing a phylogenetic tree based on data from protein or nucleotide sequence comparisons, one can apply sequence alignment algorithms to obtain a distance measure $d{i,j}$ between two taxa.
-We are interested principally in the topology of the phylogenetic trees, one must consider as well whether evolutionary rate is constant.
+We are interested principally in the topology of the phylogenetic tree, and to a lesser extent in the branch lengths.
+In assigning branch lengths to phylogenetic trees, one must consider as well whether evolutionary rate is constant.
 It is to these considerations that we turn first.